US couple waits 2 1/2 months in lockdown to visit Pompeii

 POMPEII, Italy (AP) — An American couple waited a lifetime plus 2 ½ months to visit the ancient ruins of Pompeii together.

-Colleen and Marvin Hewson, retirees from the Detroit, Michigan area, were first in line when the archaeological site reopened to the public Tuesday following Italy's coronavirus lockdown.
+Colleen and Marvin Hewson, retirees from Michigan, were first in line when the archaeological site reopened to the public Tuesday following Italy's coronavirus lockdown.
 Their long-delayed visit capped an unlikely adventure that had stranded them in modern Pompeii, a small tourist town, since early March.

 For the Hewsons, seeing Pompei was meant to be the highlight of a trip celebrating his 75th birthday and their 30th wedding anniversary.
 Marvin Hewson, a history buff, had visited once while serving in the U.S. Navy in the 1960s and always vowed to get back; the trip was his wife's gift to him.

-The couple arrived in Rome on March 5 for the vacation of a lifetime, her first time overseas.
+The couple from Clinton Township, Michigan, which is near Detroit, arrived in Rome on March 5 for the vacation of a lifetime, her first time overseas.
 By the time they made it to the gates of Pompeii several days later, the popular tourist site was closed and Italy was under lockdown due to the coronavirus epidemic that broke out more than 700 kilometers (500 miles) to the north.

 Attempts to book flights out failed, and they resigned themselves to life under lockdown.
 Back in the United States, their four adult children relaxed when they realized their parents were far from the epicenter of Italy's virus outbreak and in good local hands.

-‘’We made a great connection with our Airbnb host family,’’ Colleen, 63, said.
-The host translated news for her and her husband, and helped keep them busy, tasking them with picking oranges and lemons from trees near the condominium where they stayed and teaching them to make limoncello.
+“We made a great connection with our Airbnb host family,” Colleen, 63, said.
+The host, Fabio Sposato, translated news for her and her husband, and helped keep them busy, tasking them with picking oranges and lemons from trees near the condominium where they stayed and teaching them to make limoncello.

 The couple was leaving Pompeii on Tuesday for Rome, where they planned to spend a couple of days sightseeing before returning home to Michigan at long last.
-Since Italy’s restrictions on movement have eased, their Airbnb host has driven the couple to the Amalfi coast, expressing surprise at the lack of traffic.
+Since Italy’s restrictions on movement have eased, Sposato hosted the couple for dinner with his family and drove them to the Amalfi coast.

+“We took care of them as if they were our parents,” Sposato said.
+“We did what we could to make them comfortable respecting the restrictions that were in place.”